AntonHelminen/MVIDIA/README.md

-# MVIDIA

-MVIDIA practical assignment
+# MVIDIA practical assignment

-See `main.ipynb` for small demo.
+The usage of the model documented in `main.ipynb`